suyinwb/Advent_Of_Code_2023/README.md

 Day 10: Pipe Maze

 Day 11: Cosmic Expansion - Not Started
+Learn about np.array_equal where a 2D array that has been converted to base 10 integers can be compared row by row or column by column.

+Day 12: Hot Springs

+Day 13: Point of Incidence

+Day 14: Parabolic Reflector Dish

+Day 15: Lens Library

+Day 16: The Floor Will Be Lava

 ## My learning
 I like using: for i in range(start, stop, step):